MasterKale/SimpleWebAuthn-homepage/docs/advanced/example-project.md

 :::tip

 Don't fret if you don't already have a setup like this!
-The example project mocks out enough of this functionality to offer developers a simple WebAuthn sandbox to play around with before they dive in further!
+The example project mocks out enough of this functionality to offer you a simple WebAuthn sandbox to play around with before you dive in further.

 :::